Des Moines Burn Injury Lawyers

 The personal injury lawyers at Mueller, Schmidt, Mulholland & Cooling are dedicated to representing individuals and the family of loved ones who have suffered burns due to the fault of another.
 Our attorneys are well-versed in personal injury law and are ready to create an attorney-client relationship to get you the compensation you deserve.

-If you or a loved one has sustained serious injuries or fatal burn wounds, contact the Des Moines car accident lawyer at the law firm of Mueller, Schmidt, Mulholland & Cooling today to discuss your case.
+If you or a loved one has sustained serious injuries or fatal burn wounds, contact the Des Moines car accident lawyers at the law firm of Mueller, Schmidt, Mulholland & Cooling today to discuss your case.
 We can provide sound legal advice through a free initial case evaluation with one of our experienced personal injury attorneys.
 You can reach us online

-or by phone at (515) 444-4000 Our offices are located in Des Moines, Iowa.
+or by phone at (515) 293-5955.
+Our offices are located in Des Moines, Iowa.